The University of Wisconsin Press

 Born in the aftermath of World War I, flowering in the years before and after World War II, severely attacked in the 1950s and 1960s, “culture and personality” was subsequently reborn as “psychological anthropology.”
 Whether this foreshadows the emergence of a major anthropological subdiscipline (equivalent to cultural, social, biological, or linguistic anthropology) from the current welter of “adjectival” anthropologies remain to be seen.
 In the meantime, the essays collected in the volume may encourage a rethinking of the historical roots of many issues of current concern.

-George W. Stocking Jr. is the Stein-Freiler Distinguished Service Professor Emeritus in the Department of Anthropology and the Committee on the Conceptual Foundations of Science at the University of Chicago.
-He is the author of many books, including Victorian Anthropology; After Tylor: British Social Anthropology, 18881951; and The Ethnographer's Magic, and was the founder and long-time editor of the History of Anthropology series published by the University of Wisconsin Press.
-He has been awarded the Huxley Medal of the Royal Anthropological Institute and the Franz Boas Award for Exemplary Service by the American Anthropological Association.
-His most recent book with the University of Wisconsin Press is Delimiting Anthropology: Occasional Inquiries and Reflections.
+George W. Stocking, Jr. (1928–2013) was the Stein-Freiler Distinguished Service Professor Emeritus in the Department of Anthropology and the Committee on the Conceptual Foundations of Science at the University of Chicago.
+He was the author of many books, including Victorian Anthropology; After Tylor: British Social Anthropology, 18881951; and The Ethnographer’s Magic, and was the founder and long-time editor of the History of Anthropology series published by the University of Wisconsin Press.
+He was awarded the Huxley Medal of the Royal Anthropological Institute and the Franz Boas Award for Exemplary Service by the American Anthropological Association.
+His most recent book with the University of Wisconsin Press is Glimpses into My Own Black Box: An Exercise in Self-Deconstruction.

 To schedule an interview with the author or to request a review copy of the book, contact our publicity manager, phone: (608) 263-0734, email: firstname.lastname@example.org.